 When your loved one walks in the shallow end of a pool, he or she can build muscle strength and knee flexibility.
 Water exercises can relieve pain and stiffness in the knees.
 Your loved one will have to work a little harder when doing exercises in water, but they’re not strenuous.
 In fact, the water cushions stiff joints and fragile bones that might make certain exercises difficult to perform on land.

-A home caregiver can help your loved one exercise safely.
-Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional at-home care.
-Reston, Virginia, Assisting Hands Home Care is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
+A home caregiver can assist your loved one with safe and effective exercise.
+Seniors looking to stay healthy as they age can gain many benefits from professional support.
+Families in Reston can rely on at home care Reston services from Assisting Hands Home Care to help their loved ones manage daily tasks, prevent illness, and focus on living a healthier, more fulfilling life.

 Leg Dips